We’re No Angels

 On June 10, 1897, the Phoenix Weekly Herald reported the sale of the Rosson House to Aaron Goldberg for $10,000.
 The Rossons moved on to Los Angeles, California, and not much is heard about them until May 11, 1898, with Dr. Rosson’s untimely death at the age of 47.
 Before the advent antibiotics and vaccines, it wasn’t unusual for people to die at such a young age.
 What made Dr. Rosson’s death unusual and ultimately suspect, were his recent purchases of life insurance and the manner of his passing — he suffered from acute gastroenteritis on and off for a very brief period of time, which (among other things) is often a symptom of poisoning.
 Newspapers had a heyday, suggesting that Dr. Rosson had committed suicide, and the coroner’s office performed an autopsy.
 A Professor of Chemistry from the University of California tested Rosson’s internal organs for, “vegetable and mineral poisons,” but the results came back negative.
 Flora was able to collect the $36,000 insurance money (updated – worth a cool $1.3 million in 2023).
 Roland and Flora’s only surviving son, Clyde, died in 1904 (at 20 years old), and Flora passed away in 1911 at the age of 52.

-Though the Rossons have no direct descendants, their daughters do, and those families have even visited the Rosson House.
+The decedents of the Rosson’s daughters have visited the Rosson House over the years.
 By talking with them, and working with a local man who has researched Dr. Rosson’s court martial in hopes of getting his dishonorable discharge overturned, we learn more about the Rossons every day!

 Learn more about Flora Rosson from our June 2020 blog article, Rumors and Speculation.